Kid Kash: Late career and first retirement (2013–2015)

 In September 2015, Kash kicked off his retirement tour where he and Ricky Morton faced Jeff Connelly and Brian Montgomery in a losing effort.
 Kash and Morton argued after the match.
 In December 2015, Kash wrestled in a losing effort against Chase Owens, where the stipulation was if Kash won Ricky Morton would retire and if Owens won Kash would retire.

+In-ring return and second retirement (2018–2020)

 In January 2018, at IWR's When Worlds Collide event, he teamed with Ky-ote as part of the Arrow Club in a losing battle against the Von Erichs - Ross and Marshall.
-On August 11, Kash returned as a member of the Arrow Club at World Class Revolution Pro Wrestling, where he and Ky-ote defeated the Von Erich brothers, as well as Prince Mahalli and Rasheed Ali, for the World Class Tag Team Titles.
+L On August 11, Kash returned as a member of the Arrow Club at World Class Revolution Pro Wrestling, where he and Ky-ote defeated the Von Erich brothers, as well as Prince Mahalli and Rasheed Ali, for the World Class Tag Team Titles.

+Kash returned to TNA then called Impact Wrestling.
+He wrestled his two last matches of his career on March 6 and 7 in Atlanta just before COVID-19, before retiring from wrestling once again.

 Mixed martial arts career

 On November 5, 2016, Kash made his pro MMA debut at Valor Fights 38.
-He was knocked out in 38 seconds by Lindsey Jones.
+He was knocked out in 39 seconds by Lindsey Jones.